-Senator McConnell Pushes Hemp Legalization Language in Farm Bill
+Senator McConnell Pushes For Hemp Legalization in Congress

 In April 2018 Senate Majority Leader Mitch McConnell officially announced his support of federally legalizing agricultural hemp with the introduction of his Hemp Farming Act of 2018.
 Senator McConnell understands the deep economic impact of the hemp crop in his home state, Kentucky, and across the nation, so when the time came to insert the language into the 2018 Farm Bill, McConnell jumped on the opportunity.